AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Application of the above tools and concepts to build a prediction model using Election Dataset by [ANES](https://electionstudies.org/).

 #### Session 4:
-* Introducing the intuition of neural networks starting from linear and logistic regression using cost function and gradient descent
+* Building the intuition of the training process of neural networks using the cost function and gradient descent algorithm in linear and logistic regression.
 * Multi-Layer Perception: Forward and Backward propagation
 * A primer on `Keras`
-* Training a neural network on Election Dataset
+* Training a neural network on Election Dataset by [ANES]

 #### Session 5:
 * Vanishing gradient problem